ubi-naist/Fitbit-Annotator/README.md

 The icons are grayscale versions from the 128x128 png drawings of [Google's Open Source "Noto Emoji" font](https://github.com/googlefonts/noto-emoji).

-If you want to create new buttons using Noto Emoji emoticons, you have to convert the original png's to 8-bit grayscale png images.
+If you want to create new buttons using Noto Emoji emoticons, you must convert the original PNG icons to 8-bit grayscale png images.
 This will allow the transparency/colorizing functionality shown in the app.

 Using the imagemagick library and terminal application `convert` you can easily convert them with the following command: